Choosing the Right Metal for Sheet Metal Fabrication

 Steel S275 (1.0044)

-Properties: Offering a balance between strength and ductility, S275 steel has slightly higher carbon content than S235.
-This results in better hardness and strength.
+Properties: S275 steel offers a balance between strength and ductility.
+Its slightly higher carbon content than S235 results in better hardness and strength.

 Common Uses: Building construction, automotive components, and transmission towers.